 Office of the Sexual Misconduct Response Coordinator (OSMRC)

-At OSMRC students can report any sexual or dating violence, receive advice about university polities, procedures and resources, and seek accommodations for continued safety and academic success.
+At OSMRC students can report any sexual or dating violence, receive advice about university policies, procedures and resources, and seek accommodations for continued safety and academic success.
 The staff at OSMRC are mandatory reporters, meaning they may be required to file an official report with campus or city authorities about any disclosed sexual misconduct.

 Student Health & Wellness